paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 #### Codification
 Section was enacted as part of the Water Resources Development Act of 2022, and also as part of the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023, and not as part of the Water Resources Development Act of 1986 which comprises this chapter.

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 118–272, § 1356(1), inserted “and for purposes of contributing to ecosystem restoration” before period at end.

+Subsec. (g)(2).
+Pub.
+L. 118–272, § 1356(2), in introductory provisions, inserted “, a harbor where passenger or freight service is provided to island communities dependent on that service, or a marina or berthing area that is located adjacent to, or is accessible by, a Federal navigation project,” before “for which”.

+Subsec. (h)(1).
+Pub.
+L. 118–272, § 1356(3), substituted “2029” for “2026”.

+Subsec. (i).
+Pub.
+L. 118–272, § 1356(4), added subsec. (i).

 #### “Secretary” Defined
 Secretary means the Secretary of the Army, see section 8002 of Pub.
 L. 117–263, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).